leangjia/blender_docs/manual/render/shader_nodes/shader/specular_bsdf.rst

 Normal
    Controls the normals of the base layers.

-Clearcoat
+Clear Coat
    Extra white specular layer on top of others.
    This is useful for materials like car paint and the like.

-Clearcoat Roughness:
+Clear Coat Roughness:
-   Roughness of clearcoat specular.
+   Roughness of clear coat specular.

-Clearcoat Normal
+Clear Coat Normal
-   Controls the normals of the *Clearcoat* layer.
+   Controls the normals of the *Clear Coat* layer.

 Ambient Occlusion
    Amount of occlusion to apply to indirect lighting.
 Usually a bake ambient occlusion map.